tmwnwes/333Arcade/README.md

 # MacOS Instructions
 If you are on MacOS, you have 3 options for running the launcher:
-1. Open with VS code, and run through the play button at the top right
+1. Open with VS code, and run through the play button at the top right or
-2. Open in Python Launcher (NOT IDLE) and run the script
+2. Open in Python Launcher (NOT IDLE) and run the script or
 3. Open a terminal window, navigate to the directory the launcher is in and run the launcher